gazebosim/docs/edifice/moving_robot.md

 This code defines the `triggered-publisher` plugin.
 It accepts messages of type `ignition.msgs.Int32` on the `/keyboard/keypress` topic and if the value in the `data` field matches `16777235`(Up arrow key) it outputs a `Twist` message on the `cmd_vel` topic with values `x: 0.5`, `z: 0.0`.

-Now launch `building_robot.sdf` then add the Key Publisher plugin and our robot should move forward as we press the Up arrow key &#8593;.
+Now launch `building_robot.sdf` then add the Key Publisher plugin and our robot should move forward as we press the Up arrow key &#8593; (make sure you start the simulation by pressing the play button to see the robot move forward after pressing the Up arrow key).

 There is a demo explaining how the [Triggered Publisher](https://github.com/ignitionrobotics/ign-gazebo/blob/ign-gazebo2/tutorials/triggered_publisher.md) works.